Overview of C Language

-- And the order in which data is stored, does not matter.
+And the order in which data is stored should not matter.

 For a table to be in the Second Normal Form,

-To understand what is Partial Dependency and how to normalize a table to 2nd normal for, jump to the Second Normal Form tutorial.
+To understand what is Partial Dependency and how you can normalize a table to 2nd normal form, jump to the DBMS Second Normal Form tutorial.